zephyrproject-rtos/zephyr/boards/adafruit/feather_nrf52840/doc/index.rst

 Flashing
 ========

-Flashing Zephyr onto the ``adafruit_feather_nrf52480_express`` board is possible using an external programmer.
+Flashing Zephyr onto the ``adafruit_feather_nrf52480`` board is possible using an external programmer.
 The programmer is attached to the SWD header.

-The Feather nRF52840 ships with the `Adafruit nRF52 Bootloader`_ which supports flashing using `UF2`_.
+Both the Feather nRF52840 Express and Sense ship with the `Adafruit nRF52 Bootloader`_ which supports flashing using `UF2`_.
 This allows easy flashing of new images, but does not support debugging the device.

 #.
 Build the Zephyr kernel and the :zephyr:code-sample:`blinky` sample application.